Glitchii/rickroll-terminal/README.md

 # rickroll-terminal
-Changes terminal ps1 to a rickroll line before command output.
+Changes terminal ps1 to a rickroll after each command.

 ###
 The first time after cloning, cd into `rickroll-terminal` and  run `sh setup.sh`.
 Run this only once after cloning the repo.